 The technology inside the 2020 Honda Pilot is also fantastic, with the Elite trim featuring numerous USB ports and power outlets.
 The Elite also has an 8-inch Infotainment system with voice-recognition Navigation and HD Radio.
 You get a stunning 10-speaker sound system in the Pilot Elite, with a subwoofer, as well as a wireless phone charger, and an advanced rear entertainment system with a 10-inch high-resolution screen and Blu-ray player.
 Whether you are simply driving across town or heading out on a long road trip, the Pilot will keep you and all of your passengers comfortable and entertained.

 While great performance, technology, and a spacious interior are undoubtedly important when looking at a car or SUV, nothing is more important than the safety features it has.
 No matter how comfortable you might be on the road or how much you can load into your vehicle, it does not matter if your SUV does not have great features to help keep you safe.
-Fortunately, every model of the 2020 Honda Pilot comes with the Honda Sensing Suite of safety and driver-assistive technologies standard, to keep you and your loved ones as safe as possible.
+Fortunately, every model of this Honda SUV comes with the Honda Sensing Suite of safety and driver-assistive technologies standard, to keep you and your loved ones as safe as possible.

 The Honda Sensing Suite includes fantastic safety features such as a collision mitigation braking system, road departure mitigation system, and adaptive cruise control.
 Not only does this cruise control help make long road trips easier on you as a driver, but the other features can actually help you avoid a crash or keep you from veering off the road.
 You also get a lane-keeping assist system, forward collision warning, and lane departure warning all standard – no matter which model you choose.